 Canadian citizens can buy property in the Netherlands, as there are no restrictions on foreign ownership of real estate.
 However, several important considerations and steps are needed before purchasing property in the Netherlands.

 Legal requirements: Canadian citizens are subject to the same legal requirements as Dutch citizens when buying property in the Netherlands.
 This includes adhering to Dutch property laws, regulations, and procedures.
-It's advisable to seek legal advice from a Dutch lawyer specializing in real estate transactions to ensure compliance with local regulations.
+It's advisable to seek legal advice from a Dutch lawyer specializing in real estate transactions to ensure compliance with local regulations and to better navigate the process to buy property in Europe.

 Residence permit: While Canadian citizens do not need a residence permit to buy property in the Netherlands, they may require one if they plan to live there for an extended period.
 Residence permits are typically required for stays longer than 90 days.
 The rules regarding residence permits vary based on factors such as nationality, duration of stay, and purpose of residence.